joshgerdes/jekyll-uno/_posts/2023-06-06-Cleanup-your-unwanted-Azure-resources-on-a-schedule.md

 date: 2023-06-06T12:00:00.000Z
 ---

+Cleanup your unwanted Azure resources on a schedule

 Every few months, I get that dreaded email "Your Microsoft Azure subscription has been suspended" - this is due to creating resources, and leaving them provisioned, so I needed a method of deleting the resources I didn't need, or wanted to spin up for a few days.
 I also needed away to creating resources that can stay, either for learning or a demo, independent of how the resources were deployed into the environment *(via the Azure Portal, Terraform, Bicep)*.

 Naturally I went straight to [Azure Automation](https://learn.microsoft.com/azure/automation/?WT.mc_id=AZ-MVP-5004796 "Azure Automation documentation"){:target="blank"} and using PowerShell.